Beyond oil and reserves, Russia running on empty

 “The policy of recent years has led us to a point when in the current stagnation all (other) reserves have been exhausted,” said Kudrin, who helped to amass the sovereign funds during a decade of economic boom.

-“Structural reforms or a (policy) maneuver in favor of growth are not being considered.”
+“Structural reforms or a (policy) manoeuvre in favour of growth are not being considered.”

 Keeping oil output at the current 10.5 million barrels a day is also essential for the budget.
 But the vast West Siberian deposits, which amount to about 80 percent of the country’s total oil output, are in decline.